Call us today for a free telephone consultation with an attorney about a power of attorney.

 A principal can revoke a power of attorney at any time.
 The mandate can also expire on its own if it has a time limit or specifies the occurrence of a certain condition.
 Powers of attorney also expire on the death or interdiction of the principal or mandatary.
 If a well-crafted power of attorney exists, an interdiction may not be necessary.
 However, if a mandatary steps down while a principal is incapacitated, a court may hold an interdiction proceeding.
 In that case, the court will determine who should be the curator for the principal.

 Bowes, Petkovich & Palmer, LLC is a Gretna law firm that has served the New Orleans area since 1980.
-Our experienced estate planning lawyers can analyze your situation and advise you which powers of attorney will best suit your needs.
+Our experienced power of attorney lawyers can analyze your situation and advise you which powers of attorney will best suit your needs.
 We take pride in offering a personal and trusted experience.
 Call us today for a free consultation and find out why so many of our clients come back to us.

 OUR EXPERIENCED ESTATE PLANNING ATTORNEYS CAN HELP YOU CREATE OR UPDATE YOUR POWERS OF ATTORNEY.